FAU-CDI/wisski-distillery/API.md

 Text frames contain input and output from the underlying process.
 They may be sent at any point after the client sends the initial `CallMessage` and before the final `ResultMessage`.
-Each frame contains data for a single line, not including the line terminators.
+Each frame contains text input and output, including line separators.
-Each input is sent directly to the underlying process.
+Input is sent directly to the underlying process.

 ### Supported Websocket Calls